 The summer program

 Sanford Research’s undergraduate programs prepare students for graduate school and a career in research.
-Each student, whether an REU- or NIH-grant recipient, will receive a stipend of $5,750 for the summer and free housing at Augustana University.
-Transportation is offered to and from Sanford Research each day.
+Each student receives a stipend and free housing.
+Daily transportation is available to and from Sanford Research.

 “Each student has their own research project.
 They’re not just learning a technique.
-They’re applying it to a process or disease,” said Ellen Voigt, a 2014 SPUR intern from San Antonio who now works as a lab technician and will begin her M.D./Ph.D. program this summer at the University of Iowa.
+They’re applying it to a process or disease,” said Ellen Voigt, a 2014 SPUR intern from San Antonio who now works as a lab technician.
+She will begin her M.D./Ph.D. program this summer at the University of Iowa.

 Over the course of the summer, students gain knowledge in scientific process, think critically and learn hands-on.
 It’s not just 40 hours in the lab.
 Students prepare for a career with Graduate Record Examination (GRE) prep course work, presentation, regular seminars and social activities.

 “It really opened my eyes to research and what the research world was about.
-I came from rural South Dakota (Emery), and I didn’t know what the GRE or a Ph.D. program was,” said Rachel Laufmann, who interned with Dr. Weimer in 2013, 2014 and 2015.
-She also worked as a full-time technician under Dr. Weimer while finishing her undergraduate degree and for another year before 2017, when she started her doctorate in basic biomedical sciences at USD.
+I came from rural South Dakota (Emery), and I didn’t know what the GRE or a Ph.D. program was,” said Rachel Laufmann, who interned with Dr. Weimer for three years.
+She also worked as a technician while finishing her undergraduate degree, and for another year before starting her doctorate at USD.

-Laufmann views research as an important part in the practice of medicine because it ultimately can benefit patients, such as her work with Dr. Weimer on rare diseases.
+Laufmann views research as important in the practice of medicine because it ultimately benefits patients, like her work with Dr. Weimer on rare diseases.
 “To be able to do studies that give families hope for disease with no real treatment, that’s something that a nurse or doctor wouldn’t be able to do by themselves,” she said.